devsimsek/project-sdf/wiki/sdf/core.md

 - `add` - This method is used to add a route.
 It returns true if the route is added.
 It is used to add a route to the router.
-  Also, it accepts regex patterns.
-The supported patterns are:
+  Also, it accepts regex patterns with template variables.
+The template variables are:
   - `{url}` - Matches any character except `/`.
   - `{id}` - Matches any number.
   - `{num}` - Matches any number.
   - `{all}` - Matches any character.
-- `pathNotFound` - This method is used to set the path not found handler.
-It uses the helper function that user defined earlier in the helpers/errors file.
-- `methodNotAllowed` - This method is used to set the method not allowed handler.
-It uses the helper function that user defined earlier in the helpers/errors file.
 - `_getRoutes` - This method is used to get the routes.
 It returns the routes.
+It is used to get the routes from the router.
+- `pathNotFound` - This method is used to handle the path not found error.
+It returns the path not found error.
+It is used to handle the path not found error.
+- `methodNotAllowed` - This method is used to handle the method not allowed error.
+It returns the method not allowed error.
+It is used to handle the method not allowed error.
-- `setRConfig` - This method is used to set a router configuration.
-It returns true if the key exists in the router configuration.
+- `setRConfig` - This method is used to set the router configuration.
+It returns the router configuration.
+It is used to set the router configuration.
-  This is done to prevent setting a non-existing key.
 - `ignite` - This method is used to ignite the router.
+It returns the router.
+It is used to ignite the router.
-It passes the request to the correct controller.
+- `handleController` - This method is used to handle the controller.
+It returns the controller.
+It is used to handle the controller.
+- `handleMagicRouting` - This method is used to handle the magic routing.
+It returns the magic routing.
+It is used to handle the magic routing.
+- `adjustSearchPath` - This method is used to adjust the search path.
+It returns the search path.
+It is used to adjust the search path.
+- `requireControllerFile` - This method is used to require the controller file.
+It returns the controller file.
+It is used to require the controller file.
+- `callControllerMethod` - This method is used to call the controller method.
+It returns the controller method.
+It is used to call the controller method.
+- `handleNotFound` - This method is used to handle the not found error.
+It returns the not found error.
+It is used to handle the not found error.
+- `internalInvoker` - This method is used to invoke the controller and the method, used in magic routing and call controller method.
+It returns the invoked controller and method.
+It is used to invoke the controller and the method.

 ## Controller